 GraphChat

 GraphChat is a natural language querying tool integrated into Memgraph Lab, designed to transform how users interact with graph databases.
-It is designed for non-technical users while still catering to advanced developers.
+It caters to both non-technical users and advanced developers.

-By using Large Language Models (LLMs), such as OpenAI’s GPT-4, it picks one of the available tools to query your graph, retrieve storage info, and run built-in algorithms like PageRank, delivering precise and actionable results.
+By using Large Language Models (LLMs), such as OpenAI’s GPT-5, GraphChat selects one of the available tools to query your graph, retrieve storage info, and run built-in algorithms like PageRank, delivering precise and actionable results.

 graphchat